 2. - search with Multiple ISBNs.

-3. Database - choose a Multi-Source option from the list.
+3. Database - choose a multi-Source option from the list.

 4. Multiple ISBNs - scan multiple ISBNs or cut and paste a list of ISBNs from a CSV file.
 Note: Only 50 ISBNs are permitted each for each batch.
 Up 50 records will be retrieved: